Elizabeth Saye and Sele (nee Turner) 1741-1816

 My square friend, Lord Saye and Sele, then putting his head forward, said very solemnly, "I'll Purchase it"!

-His lady then mentioned to me a hundred novels that I had never heard of, asking my opinion of them, whether I knew the authors; Lady Hawke only occasionally and languidly joining in the discourse: and then Lady Saye. and Sele., suddenly arising, beg- ged me not to move, for she should be back again in a minute, and flew to the next room.
+His lady then mentioned to me a hundred novels that I had never heard of, asking my opinion of them, whether I knew the authors; Lady Hawke only occasionally and languidly joined in the discourse: and then Lady Saye. and Sele., suddenly arising, begged me not to move, for she should be back again in a minute, and flew to the next room.

-I took, however, the first opportunity of Lady Hawke's cast- ing down her eyes, and reclining her delicate head, to make away from this terrible set; and just as I was got by the piano- forte, where I hopes Pacchioretti would soon present himself,
+I took, however, the first opportunity of Lady Hawke's casting down her eyes, and reclining her delicate head, to take away from this terrible set; and just as I was got by the pianoforte, where I hoped Pacchioretti would soon present himself,

 Mrs. Paradise again came to me and said.

-"Miss Burney, Lady Saye and Sele wishes vastly to cultivate
+"Miss Burney, Lady Saye and Sele wish vastly to cultivate

-Your acquaintance, and begs to know if she may have the honour of your company to an assembly at her house next Friday? and I ill do myself the pleasure to call for you, if you will give mе leave".
+Your acquaintance, and begs to know if she may have the honour of your company to an assembly at her house next Friday? and I'll do myself the pleasure to call for you, if you will give mе leave".

 "Her ladyship does me much honour, but I am unfortunately engaged", was my answer, with as much promptness as I could command".